EMielke76/emielke76/README.md

 ## About Me
 ___
 ### Who am I...
-A Backend Software developer and a life-long learner who believes that any skill can be learned and mastered so long as sufficient time and effort is dedicated to the task.
+A Backend Software Engineer and a life-long learner who believes that any skill can be learned and mastered so long as sufficient time and effort is dedicated to the task.

 A life of service has taught me the importance of teamwork, how vitally important a strong, cohesive team is to any enterprise.
 Equally important, is the ability to swiftly integrate into an already-established team's workflow and culture.
 I pride myself in my ability to quickly and efficiently find my place amongst a new team with very little on-boarding in relation to understanding the basics of company culture, workflow, and team synergies.